 If you know anyone who attended the Sydenstricker Schoolhouse or were early members of the Upper Pohick Community League, please let us know.
 We are always looking for photographs and historical documents that will help us tell the story of the schoolhouse and the people who have been part of its history.

-We are pleased to offer the use of the schoolhouse to community organizations for meetings (not to exceed 3 hours per use) at no charge.
+We are pleased to offer the use of the schoolhouse to non-profit community organizations for meetings (not to exceed 3 hours per use) at no charge.
 If you are interested in using the schoolhouse for a meeting, lecture, photo-shoot or other activity, please contact us.
 The building has no heating or cooling, no running water, and no bathroom facilities.
-Please visit our Photo Gallery to see images of some recent events held at the schoolhouse.
+Visit our Photo Gallery to see images of some recent events held at the schoolhouse.

-We are always looking for volunteers who are interested in helping us with various activities at the schoolhouse, or those who are looking for Eagle Scout or Community Service projects.
+We are always looking for volunteers who are interested in helping us with various activities at the schoolhouse, or those who are looking for Scout or Community Service projects.
 Please contact us for more information.